nofitsegal/nofitsegal.github.io/_posts/2023-11-08-A-Deeper-Look-into-Equivariance-for-Materials-Data.md

   - Molecules
 ---

-A Comparative Analysis of an E(3) Equivariant GNN and a Non-Equivariant GNN in Materials Data Tasks with a Focus on Investigating the Interpretability of Latent Geometry within the Two GNNs.
+A comparative analysis of an e(3) equivariant gnn and a non-equivariant gnn in materials data tasks with a focus on investigating the interpretability of latent geometry within the two gnns.

 Introduction
 ======